Frequently Asked Questions

 · Host Your Own Fundraiser!

-Please visit our donations page for details!
+Please visit our Ways to Give page for details!

 Although monetary donations are preferred, donations of most items are always gratefully accepted – please see our donation wishlist or order directly from our Amazon wishlist or our Chewy wishlist (unfortunately we cannot accept donations of open bags of pet food/treats or medications prescribed for other animals).
 Feel free to drop your donations off at the Center, located at 4500 North Access Road, Chattanooga, any time – there is an outdoor donation bin located just to the left of our main adoptions entrance.